py-chemist/mol2chemfig-web/README.md

 **Integrated Chemdoodle sketcher:**

-If a requested compound was not found in the database, a user draws the structure in the ChemDoodle sketcher and mol format is generated.
+If a requested compound was not found in the database, a user draws the structure in the [ChemDoodle sketcher](http://web.chemdoodle.com/tutorial/2d-structure-canvases/sketcher-canvas) and mol format will be generated.

 **Embeded pdfviewer:**